-Every citizens group, business group, study and consultant that has considered how to improve Wichita's future and economic vitality has agreed that the best way to do it is to make downtown, including East Douglas, a place where people want to be, and that the best way to do that is to make it more appealing and safe for people walking around, shopping, dining, and entertaining.
-The concept presented at the public open house on Wednesday, April 3rd would accomplish that.
+Every citizen group, business group, study, and consultant that has considered how to improve Wichita's future and economic vitality has agreed that the best way to do it is to make downtown, including East Douglas, a place where people want to be, and that the best way to do that is to make it more appealing and safe for people walking around, shopping, dining, and entertaining.

 Nearly every city, small and large, that has done something similar has had better than expected results, increasing the number of people downtown and increasing the retail sales for the businesses in the area.
-Those cities also say that the traffic capacities of their streets were not harmed by going down to three lanes - one lane in each direction plus a turning lane.
-In fact, in many cities, the number of cars actually increased, but the number of crashes went down due to improved traffic flow.
+Those cities also say that the traffic capacities of their streets were not harmed by going down to three lanes - one lane in each direction with a turning lane.
+In fact, in many cities, the number of cars actually increased, but the number of crashes went down due to improved traffic flow and predictable spaces for all modes of transportation.